-Programs" were formulated for 28 countries, but in accordance with the "ODA Review Final Report" that was released in 2010, it was determined that, for the policies to be more concise and strategic to highlight the priority areas and the direction of assistance for each country, it would be changed as follows: (i) the name will be changed from "Country Assistance Programs" to "Country Assistance Policy," (ii) as a rule, the policy will be formulated for all recipient countries of Japan's ODA (iii) the contents will be explicit and the formulation process streamlined, and (iv) the Rolling Plans to be combined as an appendix to the Country Assistance Policy.
-In accordance with this policy, over the next three years from FY2011, the Country Assistance Policy will be formulated for 40 to 50 countries every year, taking into consideration the input from the "Country-based ODA Task Force" comprised mainly of the Embassy of Japan and the JICA office in each recipient country.
+The Country Assistance Policy is Japan's country-specific aid policy.
+To formulate the documents, the political and socio-economic situations as well as development strategies and needs of each recipient country are taken into consideration.
+As a general rule, it is to be revised every five years.
+As of 2009, the "Country Assistance Programs" were formulated for 28 countries, but in accordance with the "ODA Review Final Report" that was released in 2010, it was determined that, for the policies to be more concise and strategic to highlight the priority areas and the direction of assistance for each country, it would be changed as follows: (i) the name will be changed from "Country Assistance Programs" to "Country Assistance Policy"; (ii) as a rule, the policy will be formulated for all recipient countries of Japan's ODA; (iii) the well-modulated contents will be explicit and the formulation process streamlined; and (iv) the Rolling Plans to be combined as an annex to the Country Assistance Policy.
+In accordance with this policy, over the three years from FY2011, the Assistance Policy will be formulated for 40 to 50 countries every year, taking into consideration the input from the "Country-based ODA Task Forces"\ comprised mainly of the Japanese Embassies and the JICA office in each recipient country, etc.

-4. Sectoral Development Policy
+4. Sectoral Development Policies

-Japan formulates Sectoral Development Policy in order to effectively implement assistance in specific sectors including health, education, water and sanitation, and environment considering the discussions in the international community.
-In other words, by reflecting these policies in the planning and proposal of ODA projects through the formulation of sectoral development initiatives, Japan implements assistance that is favorable to the recipient countries in the medium to long-term as well.
-Formulating Sectoral development policy in addition to the ODA Charter, Medium-term ODA Policy, and Country Assistance Policy further clarifies the guiding principles of the Japan's assistance and makes its approach easier to understand.
+Japan formulates Sectoral Development Policies in order to effectively implement assistance in specific sectors including health, education, water and sanitation, and the environment considering the discussions in the international community.
+In other words, by formulating sectoral development initiatives, these sectoral policies are reflected in the planning and proposal of ODA projects.
+Thus, Japan implements assistance that is favorable to the recipient in the medium- to long-term as well.
+Formulating Sectoral

+Development Policies in addition to the ODA Charter, Medium-Term ODA Policy, and Country Assistance Policy further clarifies the guiding principles of Japan's assistance and makes its approach easier to understand.